 Jason's Area of Expertise: Pitching

 Patrick Austin began his baseball career playing at Welles Park and attending Chicago Mudcats Summer Camp.
-Patrick has played for the Chicago Mudcats Travel Club since 2014 and will continue his Mudcat career pitching and playing first base for the 2017 17u team.
+Patrick played for the Chicago Mudcats from 2014 until 2017 as both a pitcher and first baseman.
 Patrick attended Chicago's British School where he played on both the soccer and basketball teams and currently attends the University of Wisconsin-Madison.
 Patrick, who has worked with the Mudcat Summer Camp Program since 2015, began his coaching career with the Mudcats in 2016 when he served as the 8u Assistant Coach.

 Patrick's Areas of Expertise: Pitching, Youth Skill Development